saud-learning-services/course-details/README.md

 Note: this will replace any existing data if you have extracted data before.
 There will also be a number of inputs in terminal to enter.

 **If you've sucessfully run all of the scripts, then you're done!**

+You should now see the folders for your course:

+- project_data
+    - cleaned_data
+        - transformations
+    - original_data
+    - tableau_data
+- user_input